Skip to Main Content

 Key takeaways

-Traditional lenders include banks and credit unions.
-Approval can be a challenge.
-According to the Federal Reserve’s 2023 Report on Employer Firms, big banks approved 68 percent of financing applications for loans, lines of credit and cash advances in 2022.
+Traditional banks, both big and small, are common small business lenders.
+According to the Federal Reserve Banks’ 2023 Small Business Credit Survey, big banks approved 66 percent of financing applications for loans, lines of credit and cash advances in 2023 compared with 75 percent of small banks.

-• You’ll often have an office right up the road, which can be a pro for many people.
-Some 43.5 percent of people used mobile banking services in 2021, which means that over half of people still don’t use mobile services.
+• Physical location: You’ll often have an office right up the road, which can be a pro for many people.

-• Traditional lenders typically offer lower starting interest rates than alternative and online options.
+• Lower rates: Traditional banks typically offer lower starting interest rates than many other alternative and online options.

-• With timely repayments, you can build business credit and qualify for better rates.
+• Lower rates over time: With timely repayments, you can build business credit and qualify for better rates.
 Some banks even offer free business credit score monitoring.

-• Documentation requirements are often detailed and extensive.
+• Extensive documentation: Documentation requirements are often detailed and extensive.
 You can learn more about which small business documents you’ll need in our guide.

 Who it’s best for

-More established businesses may want to look into traditional lenders for LLC loans.
-Banks and credit unions often require at least two years in business, minimum annual revenue requirements often top $100,000, and you’ll likely need a credit score in the good range.
-Some traditional lenders do offer lower qualification requirements, though you’ll likely have to secure your loan with collateral.
+More established businesses may want to look into traditional banks for an LLC loan.
+Banks often require at least two years in business, minimum annual revenue requirements often top $100,000, and you’ll likely need a credit score of 680 or higher to qualify.
+Some traditional banks do offer lower qualification requirements, though you’ll likely have to secure your loan with collateral.

 LLC loans from online lenders